 White spruce woodlands and open forest are an important landscape component in Lake Clark and Katmai.
 Warming since the 1980s has led to increased spruce beetle-related mortality in older, denser forest stands, but also to increases in spruce growth and seedling establishment in more open sites, particularly near the forest-tundra margin.
-Two new studies using monitoring and tree-ring data collected by the Southwest Alaska Network describe recent changes in forest dynamics near western treeline, represented by Boundary Creek in southern Katmai.
+New studies using monitoring and tree-ring data collected by the Southwest Alaska Network describe recent changes in forest dynamics near western treeline, represented by Boundary Creek in southern Katmai.
 The first uses tree-ring data to examine the effects of warmer summer temperatures on growth at sites extending from northern Lake Clark to southern Katmai.
 This study found that trees in all but a handful of forested sites have been growing more rapidly in recent decades and that late-summer precipitation has become increasingly important in maintaining enhanced growth (Sherriff et al. 2017).
 The second study found that spruce establishment since the mid-twentieth century has been greatest in warm years, but that the majority of establishment has occurred at sites near western treeline where growing season conditions are generally cooler and wetter than at sites farther north (Miller et al. 2017).
-This wave of new spruce establishment across southern and western Katmai could result in the creation of new forested areas over the course of decades, offsetting to some extent the dieback currently occurring on other areas of the landscape.
+This wave of new spruce establishment across southern and western Katmai could result in the creation of new forested areas over the course of decades, offsetting to some extent the dieback currently occurring on other areas of the landscape, though the increased basal area (crowding) has also shown to stunt growth rates (Wright et al. 2018).
+Similar studies of white spruce stand basal area and tree rings from Denali National Park and Preserve (Nicklen et al 2018) reinforce these findings.

 Warming drives a front of white spruce establishment near western treeline, Alaska